-I have heard the claim that Agile teams are leaderless on several occasions.
-The claim sounds reasonable on the surface, with all the talk about self-organizing teams and no defined roles…
+There is a claim among people that Agile teams are leaderless.
+The claim can sound reasonable on the surface, with all the talk about self-organizing teams and a lack of defined roles…

 - Self-organizing does not mean leaderless